To install or upgrade to MySQL 5.6.11, be sure to read the special instructions at the end of this section.

 The recommended way to install MySQL on RPM-based Linux

-distributions is by using the RPM packages.
-The RPMs that we
+glibc is by using the

 For non-RPM Linux distributions, you can install MySQL using a